One of the best SEO tools available is Google Search Console. It is also one of the most overlooked.

 Sounds good?
 Let’s go.

-Setting up Google Search Console in 5 Steps
+Setting Up Google Search Console in 5 Steps

-Step 1 — Sign in to Your Google Account
+Step 1 — Sign In to Your Google Account

-First things first: make sure you are signed into your Google account.
+First things first: make sure you are signed in to your Google account.
 If you have separate business and personal account, make sure you use the Google account you want associated with your website.

-Step 2 — Open up Google Search Console
+Step 2 — Open Up Google Search Console

 Go to Google Search Console and hit “Start now”: